1jour1vin

 Livestock farming

-16 months in French oak barrels that have been used for two wines
+Aged for 16 months in French oak barrels that previously held two different wines

 Alcohol content